Comparisons10 min read

 Mobile App

-Both tools offer iOS and Android apps.
-QuillBot's mobile app covers paraphrasing, grammar checking, and translation — basically a lite version of the desktop experience that works well for on-the-go edits.
+Both offer iOS and Android apps.
+QuillBot's covers paraphrasing, grammar checking, and translation — basically a desktop lite version for quick edits on the go.

-Winner: Slight edge to Wordtune for mobile keyboard integration.
+Winner: Slight edge to Wordtune for mobile usability.

 Security & Compliance

-QuillBot's privacy policy states that user data is not sold to third parties and that submitted text is used for service improvement — unless you opt out on premium plans.
-They're GDPR-compliant.
+QuillBot says user data isn't sold to third parties and text may be used for service improvement — unless you opt out on paid plans.
+GDPR-compliant.

-Wordtune, backed by AI21 Labs, also maintains GDPR compliance and has stronger enterprise-level data handling policies.
-Their Business plan includes dedicated data processing agreements, which matters a lot if you're handling client work or sensitive business content.
+Wordtune, backed by AI21 Labs, also handles GDPR compliance but has stronger enterprise data policies.
+Their Business plan includes dedicated data processing agreements, which actually matters if you're handling client work or sensitive business content.

 Pros and Cons